Flodreey/Marvel-Snap-App/README.md

 ```bash
 npm run start
 ```
-which will run the script "start" and start the backend server (If you don't have a node yet, download it here: Node.js).
+which will run the script "start" and start the backend server (If you don't have node yet, download it here: [Node.js](https://nodejs.org/de)).

 Now you can open the "index.html" file in the "frontend"-folder and view the card database.